Tebrion74/Montgomery-radiocohost-trollbot-skill/README.md

 # <img src="https://raw.githack.com/FortAwesome/Font-Awesome/master/svgs/solid/podcast.svg" card_color="#40DBB0" width="50" height="50" style="vertical-align:bottom"/> Radiocohost Trollbot
-Unsupportive and mean radio co host - Development Branch
+Unsupportive and mean radio co host - Master Branch

 ## About
 This will be a collection of responses and python based macros to control aspects of obs streaming.
 Vocal input will trigger key macros and predefined and 'random' behaviours based on a tempermental model that accumulates data over the course of the session (aka the show, podcast, etc.)